alexeygrigorev/mlwiki.org/index.php/Latent_Semantic_Analysis.md

 ---
-title: "Latent Semantic Analysis"
 layout: default
 permalink: /index.php/Latent_Semantic_Analysis
+tags:
+- document-clustering
+- information-retrieval
+- nlp
+title: Latent Semantic Analysis
 ---

-# Latent Semantic Analysis

 ## Latent Semantic Analysis
 Latent Semantic Analysis (LSA) is an [NLP](NLP) method:
 - mathematical/statistical method for modeling the meaning of words/passages by analysis of text via extracting and inferring relations of expected contextual usage of words in texts